Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 # Azure-MachineLearning-ClientLibrary-R

-This package provides an interface to access web services on Microsoft Azure Machine Learning (MAML) from your local R environment.
+This package provides an interface to access web services on Microsoft Azure Machine Learning from your local R environment.
 There are three main functionalities:
-- publish: define a custom function or train a model and publish it to MAML
+- publish: define a custom function or train a model and publish it to Azure
 - discover: browse web services that are available to your workspace
 - consume: use available web service from R in a variety of convenient formats